OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

 Libraries should generally *not* use that method, since that could interfere with other libraries or applications.

-Note that it does *not* affect the behaviour of the C++ API.
+Note that it does *not* affect the behavior of the C++ API.
 It has been deemed dangerous/complicated to try doing that at the C++ level as it could confuse drivers since they might call GetGeomType() for example.